-- 4.1 Phase 3 of the Board's work is to appraise the options for change with recommendations to Council in December 2016 on budget decisions and in March 2017 on structure change. - 4.2 Taking forward the reviews of functions and the other action highlighted in paragraph 3.4 will form the work of Phase 3.
-To make this a managed programme of work Board Members need to consider: - How to prioritise the reviews - How to undertake and resource the reviews - How to engage key stakeholders of staff, partners and the public in the review process - Taking forward the activities agreed on partner, Government and community body engagement. - 4.3 The values developed by the Board and agreed by the Council should guide the approach to Phase 3; focusing on:
+- 4.1 Phase 3 of the Board's work is to appraise the options for change with recommendations to Council in December 2016 on budget decisions and in March 2017 on structure change. - 4.2 Taking forward the reviews of functions and the other action highlighted in paragraph 3.4 will form the Board's work for Phase 3.
+To make this a managed programme the Board has agreed: - How to prioritise the reviews; - How to undertake and resource the reviews; - How to engage key stakeholders of staff, partners and the public in the review process; and - Taking forward the activities agreed on partner, Government and community body engagement. - 4.3 The values developed by the Board and agreed by the Council will guide the approach to Phase 3; focusing on: